rmasp98/json-review/README.md

   * query based search
   * intelligent search
     * allow user to define fields around match to retain e.g. names/ids
-    * need to figure out an intelligent cut off (potentially when exiting an array)
+    * find extra information from children or parents of match
+    * combine results in various ways (union, intersection, conditional, etc.)
   * User will be able to find or filter with the search
 * Query without GUI
   * define which queries to run
-  * option for just passing a regex
+  * option for just passing a regex or intelligent search
-  * option for intelligent search
 * Save
   * Basic just output JSON of search
   * Create VulnXML issues (would have to be with queries)
   * Save config gained from kubectl command

 ## TODO
-* Intelligent search
-* Interactive save
 * Create a predefined querylist
 * kubectl pull of config
 * Create and save query